What Is Loan Consolidation?

 Lower monthly payments via access to several different repayment plans.

 You can choose from multiple repayment plans* with various terms to repay your consolidation loan.
-Revised Pay as You Earn (REPAYE), Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR) plans offer flexibility and lower payments based on your income and family size.
+Saving on a Valuable Education (SAVE, formerly the REPAYE Plan), Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR) plans offer flexibility and lower payments based on your income and family size.
 You may be able to change plans at any time, based on eligibility requirements.
 Visit StudentAid.gov/loan-simulator to estimate your monthly payment under various repayment options.

 *Consolidation loans that include one or more parent PLUS loans are only eligible for the ICR plan.